b00yachinho/Data-Generator-For-The-Music-Streaming-Portal-Database/README.md

 # EN - Sample Data Generator For Music Streaming Portal Database

-This program generates sample data to a database for a music streaming service using Python and Oracle Database.
+This program generates sample data to a database for a fictional music streaming service using Python and Oracle Database.

 ### Installation

 1. Clone the repository to your local machine.
 2. Install the library used in this project - `oracledb`.
-3. Create a new Oracle database and update the credentials in the `reset.py` and `ex2db.py` files in the appropriate place.
+3. Create a new Oracle database and update the credentials in the `reset.py` and `ex2db.py` files in a designated place.
 4. Run `reset.py` in your terminal and select the second option to create the necessary tables in the database.
 5. Run `ex2db.py` in your terminal and follow the prompts in the terminal to generate the data for the database.

 ### Usage
-The program generates data , including users, producers, music tracks, albums, playlists, concerts, ratings and servers, to tables on a Oracle Database.
+The program generates sample data, including users, producers, music tracks, albums, playlists, concerts, ratings and servers, to tables on a Oracle Database.
 The number of queries to generate can be specified and whether to execute them to all tables or to a specific table.
 This program also generates `.txt` files containing all generated SQL queries, separate for each table.

-To delete, or add tables to the database, or delete all generated `.txt` files, execute the `reset.py` script and select desired option.
+To delete, or add tables to the database, or delete all generated `.txt` files, execute the `reset.py` script and select the desired option.

 To run the program, execute the `ex2db.py` script and follow the prompts in your terminal.

 # PL - Generator Przykładowych Danych Dla Bazy Danych Portalu Streamingu Muzyki

-Ten program generuje przykładowe dane do bazy danych dla serwisu streamingu muzyki przy użyciu Pythona i bazy danych Oracle.
+Ten program generuje przykładowe dane do bazy danych dla fikcyjnego serwisu streamingu muzyki przy użyciu Pythona i bazy danych Oracle.

 ### Instalacja